ldbc/ldbc_snb_docs/README.md

 ### Building the document

 To build the document locally, run `make` or `make texfot`.
-The latter requires Perl but gives you a cleaner output.
+The latter requires Perl but produces a cleaner output.

 We also provide a [GitHub Action repository and a Docker container](https://github.com/ldbc/document-builder) and [images on Docker Hub](https://hub.docker.com/r/ldbc/document-builder).
 To use this locally, run:

 ```bash
 docker run --rm --volume=`pwd`:"/github/workspace" ldbc/document-builder:2021 texfot query_cards workloads && sudo chown -R ${USER}:${USER} .
 ```

-For the GitHub Actions configuration, check out the content of the [`.github/workflows/`](.github/workflows/ directory).